SouvikBagchi/decisiontrees/README.md

 <h6>Classes :</h6>

-<h6>`ID3` : </h6>
+`ID3` :
 <h6>Needs to be initialized with the following values : </h6>

-<h6>`training_list` : a list containing lists starting with the column names which are names of the attributes and the last column is the named 'outcome' (positive/negative).
+`training_list` :  <h6>a list containing lists starting with the column names which are names of the attributes and the last column is the named 'outcome' (positive/negative).
 The subsequent lists will contain the rows of the values</h6>
 <h6>Example - </h6>
 <h6>The following table - </h6>